 High-GI Fruits

-Some fruits have higher GI ratings (above 70), meaning they can cause blood sugar to spike more rapidly.
-These fruits should generally be avoided by diabetics;
+Some fruits have higher GI ratings (above 70), which can cause blood sugar to spike more rapidly.
+People with diabetes should generally be mindful of these high GI fruits:

 Avoid Canned Fruit